clearmatics/zeth/pyClient/README.md

 ### Start the testing client

 ```
-python testEtherMixing.py # runs a test to mix Ether
+python testEtherMixing.py $ZKSNARK# runs a test to mix Ether
-python testERCTokenMixing.py # runs a test to mix an ERC Token
+python testERCTokenMixing.py $ZKSNARK# runs a test to mix an ERC Token
 ```

+where `$ZKSNARK` is the zksnark chosen for the server.